Dzholdoshev/Accounting_Project/README.md

-# The Royal Pickles Accounting Projet
+# The Royal Pickles Accounting Project

 Accounting Project is a web-based application to manage accounting transactions of companies.